 Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

-Overclocking is the process of pushing the hardware parts of a computer past the limits set by the manufacturer in order to get better performance.
+Overclocking is the process of pushing the hardware parts of a computer past the limits set by the manufacturer to get better performance.
 It involves tweaking settings such as the CPU frequency, voltage, and memory speed.
 It improves load times, game performance, and system responsiveness.

 4 Methods To Know If My CPU Is Overclockable